jwharm/java-gi/README.md

 - [`GObject.Object`](https://docs.gtk.org/gobject/class.Object.html), [`GLib.String`](https://docs.gtk.org/glib/struct.String.html) and [`GLib.Error`](https://docs.gtk.org/glib/struct.Error.html) are named `GObject`, `GString` and `GError` (instead of `Object`, `String` and `Error`) to avoid confusion with `java.lang.Object`
 - As a result, the namespace-global functions and constants in the `GObject` namespace can be found in `org.gnome.gobject.GObjects` (notice the trailing 's').
 - [`Gtk.Builder`](https://docs.gtk.org/gtk4/class.Builder.html) is named `GtkBuilder` (instead of `Builder`) to avoid confusion with the `Builder` that java-gi generates for every class.

-### Source code

-The Java API is generated as source code and then compiled into JAR files.
-Snapshots of the generated code are [available online](https://github.com/jwharm/java-gi-generated-sources) for reference.

 ## Known issues